utilitywarehouse/kafka-cluster-config/README.md

 ```
 The validations will run automatically, from now on, **before each git commit**.

-## MSK backup bucket retention synchronisation
+### Synchronizing S3 Backup Retention with MSK Topics

-This section describes the automated process for aligning the S3 backup lifecycle with our MSK topic retention policies.
-For more background, see the [MSK Backup Strategy documentation](https://github.com/utilitywarehouse/documentation/blob/master/infra/operational/msk-ops.md#msk-data-backup).
+**Action Required:** When adding or removing a new MSK topic, or updating the `retention.ms` configuration for an existing one, you must run `make generate` and commit the updated `generated-retention.tf` file.

-### Automation Workflow
+#### Overview

-We use a Git pre-commit hook to ensure that the S3 lifecycle policies for our backup bucket never diverge from the Kafka topic configurations stored in this repository.
+We back up MSK topic data to an S3 bucket.
+To align the S3 data lifecycle with the source topic's retention policy, we automatically generate Terraform configuration that sets the expiration for backed-up data.

-When you run `git commit`, the `generate_backup_bucket_retention.sh` script is triggered automatically.
-This script parses the `retention.ms` setting for every topic and generates a Terraform configuration (`generated-retention.tf`).
-This file defines the S3 `Expiration` action for each topic's backup prefix, ensuring that backup data is deleted after the specified retention period.
+The `make generate` command executes the [scripts/generate_backup_bucket_retention.sh](scripts/generate_backup_bucket_retention.sh) script.
+This script:

-### Your Responsibility
+1. Parses the `retention.ms` value for every topic.

-**Important:** For this automation to function, you must first perform the one-time configuration detailed in the [Initial setup](#initial-setup) chapter of this file.
-This step installs the pre-commit hook required for the script to run.
+2. Generates the `generated-retention.tf` file.

-Once the setup is complete, your only ongoing responsibility is to manage the retention settings in the Kafka topic configuration files.
-The pre-commit hook handles the task of translating that setting into the required S3 lifecycle policy, which prevents configuration drift and simplifies storage management.
+3. This file defines an S3 Lifecycle expiration rule for each topic's backup prefix, ensuring S3 objects are automatically deleted after the topic's retention period expires.

-As an alternative, you can also manually run `make generate` before committing, so that your commit succeeds from the start.
+For more context, see the full [MSK Backup Strategy documentation](https://github.com/utilitywarehouse/documentation/blob/master/infra/operational/msk-ops.md#msk-data-backup).

 ## Why is this repository public?
 It contains standard kafka configuration and does not include confidential information